GH-JeffJ/eks-workshop-v2/website/docs/introduction/helm/index.md

 We can break this command down as follows:

+- Set the current version of ngninx as $NGINX_CHART_VERSION
 - Use the `install` sub-command to instruct Helm to install a chart
 - Name the release `nginx`
 - Use the chart `bitnami/nginx` with the version $NGINX_CHART_VERSION